 • Requires lifting personnel along with the cargo.

 In other words, these are the jobs that are the most dangerous and require the most pre-planning.
-Professional crane lifting services will always create a detailed critical lift plan before beginning these sorts of jobs.
-Here’s how they do it.
+Professional crane lifting services will always create a detailed critical lifting plan before beginning these sorts of jobs.
+Here’s how they do it and what critical lift plan requirements there are.

 1. Site Examination